korginc/logue-sdk/platform/nts-3_kaoss/README.md

 ## Creating a New Project

-1. Create a copy of a template project directory for the module you are targetting (synth/delfx/revfx/masterfx) and rename it to your convenience inside the *platform/nts-3_kaoss/* directory.
+1. Create a copy of a template project directory (`dummy-genericfx/`) and rename it to your convenience inside the *platform/nts-3_kaoss/* directory.
 2. Customize your project build by editing *config.mk*.
 See the [config.mk](#config-mk) section for details.
 3. Adapt the provided *header.c* template to match your project needs.
 See the [header.c](#header-c) section for details.
 4. Adapt the provided *unit.cc* template to integrate your code with the unit API.
 See the [unit.cc](#unit-cc) section for details.